Video of police fatally shooting a pregnant Black woman set to be released, Ohio department says

-COLUMBUS, Ohio (AP) — Body camera footage showing the final moments of a pregnant Black woman who was shot and killed by police in an Ohio parking lot last week is expected to be released to the public on Friday.
+COLUMBUS, Ohio (AP) — Ohio authorities on Friday released bodycam video showing police officers fatally shooting Ta'Kiya Young in her car in what her family denounced as a "gross misuse of power and authority" against the young Black mother.

-Ta'Kiya Young, a 21-year-old from Columbus, was pronounced dead shortly after the Aug.
+The 21-year-old from Columbus was pronounced dead shortly after the Aug.
 24 shooting outside a grocery store in the suburb of Blendon Township.
 Her unborn daughter did not survive.

-Suspected of shoplifting, police say Young was killed after she accelerated her car toward an officer.

-The family's lawyer, Sean Walton, claims the police department has waited to release the bodycam video to minimize media attention on potentially damaging footage.
-Walton did not immediately respond to phone messages from The Associated Press seeking additional comment.
+The footage, which comes more than a week after her death, shows another officer at the driver’s side window, repeatedly demanding that Young “get out of the car.”

+The officer by her window tells Young she had been accused of theft.
+She protests, and he repeats his demand that she get out of the car.
+She turns the steering wheel to her right and accelerates toward the officer standing in front of it.
+The officer in front of the vehicle fires through the windshield at Young and seconds later, her sedan drifts until it hits the grocery store's brick wall.

 The two officers’ names, ages and races were not immediately released.
 They are on paid administrative leave while the Ohio Bureau of Criminal Investigation examines the shooting, which is standard in cases of police use of deadly force.

 Young was expected to give birth to a daughter in November.
-She also was the mother of two young sons, ages 6 and 3.
 An online effort to pay her funeral expenses has raised nearly $7,000.

+Ta’Kiya’s siblings, cousins, grandmother and father have rallied around her sons, 6-year-old Ja’Kobie and 3-year-old Ja’Kenlie, who don’t yet understand the magnitude of what happened to their mother, Walton said.

+“It’s a large family and Ta’Kiya has been snatched away from them,” Walton said.
+“I think the entire family is still in shock.”

 Family and friends held a private vigil a day after Young was killed, releasing balloons and lighting candles spelling out “RIP Kiya.”